BenediktBurger/snlo-helper/README.md

 An autoclicker clicks different buttons and fills fields in order to automate SNLO simulations.
 Afterwards, it can retrieve the results and return them as a dictionary.

+Attention:
-Note that the script does use your mouse and keyboard, so you should not interact with the computer at the same time.
+- The script does use your mouse and keyboard, so you should not interact with the computer at the same time.
+- The script uses predefined positions of the windows, so **do not move the windows**.
-The autoclicker can be interrupted by moving the mouse into the top right corner of the screen.
+- The autoclicker can be interrupted by moving the mouse into the top left corner of the screen.

 ## Installation